 - Mechanical weed control – Mechanical control of common weed plants can be accomplished through hand pulling, hoeing, digging or mowing (which slows growth and reduces seed formation).
 While these methods are effective, they can be time consuming.

 - Chemical weed control – Since many weeds, like dodder, ivy and kudzu, can become aggressive to the point of taking over, chemical control is sometimes necessary, and used normally a last resort.
-There are numerous herbicides, like glyphosate, available to help eliminate common weed plants.
+There are numerous herbicides available to help eliminate common weed plants.

 - Natural weed control – Generally, invasive weeds are well worth the trouble of removal.
 However, some weeds can actually be quite attractive in the garden, so why not consider allowing them to stay.
 This more natural weed control method results in a lush native environment when given their own designated spot.
 Some of these ‘good weeds’ include: